anukoolvikram/course-platform/README.md

 - **Course Sellers:** Sign up and log in to add and manage your courses.
 - **Users:** Log in with Google, browse available courses, and make payments through Razorpay.

-## Contributing

-Contributions are welcome!
-Please submit a pull request with your changes or improvements.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any questions or feedback, please contact [your.email@example.com](mailto:your.email@example.com).